JoshKasap/Obsidian-Faded-Theme/README.md

 - ![](Images/StyleSettings.png)
 - You can chose to make panes not stack, This gives you more screen space when many panes are open.
 -  You can modify the minimum page/pane width.
 This can be useful for people using obsidian at lower or higher resolutions.
 The default setting is made with 1440p screen in mind
 -  You can enable bullet point gradient lines.
-This is off by default because it can make when a bullet begins and ends.
+This is off by default because it can make it hard to tell when a bullet begins and ends.
 But some may prefer the style.
 -  You can make it so checking items off a checklist won't cause the checked items text to be dimmed and crossed out.
+(This feature is Broken ATM)
 ## Supported Plugins
 Faded currently supports full or partial styling of the following plugins.
 - **Style Settings Plugin: **https://github.com/mgmeyers/obsidian-style-settings